visioncritical/knife-cookbook-sync/README.md

 This means it **does not check versions and dependencies**.
 It cheats, so you should be sure you have your ducks in a row before uploading by using a cookbook resolver.
-This only matters for resolution purposes -- cookbooks uploaded with `knife cookbook sync` are no different otherwise (and in fact use chef's own cookbook uploading tooling to do it).
+This only matters for determining what to upload -- cookbooks uploaded with `knife cookbook sync` are no different otherwise (and in fact use chef's own cookbook uploading tooling to do it).